plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 RAMA_TPROXY_ALLOW_LEGACY_UDP_E2E=1 just test-modern-udp-signed
 ```

-That run expects `udp_callback=legacy` while retaining the same pass-through,
+That run retains the same Rust pass-through, intercept, block, endpoint, and
-intercept, block, endpoint, and UDP/443 assertions.
-An older signed runner is
+UDP/443 assertions.
+An older signed runner is not currently available in hosted
-not currently available in hosted CI.
+CI.

 Check the extension is registered, then stream Rama and NetworkExtension
 events.
 Use `--level debug` for `log stream`; `log show` has separate